 Annual Homeless Assessment Report (AHAR): HUD report to the U.S. Congress that provides nationwide estimates of homelessness, including demographics, service use patterns, and capacity to house people.
-Report is based on data the OAEH submits to HUD from the Coordinated Entry System, Point-in-Time Count, and Housing Inventory Counts.
+Report is based on data the OAEH submits to HUD from the Coordinated Entry System, Point in Time, and Housing Inventory Counts.

-Case Conferencing: Twice monthly meetings with housing and service providers to refer people to housing programs from the Prioritization List, in addition to monthly meetings to address subpopulations including foster youth, Veterans, and those experiencing chronic homelessness.
+Case Conferencing: Twice monthly meetings with housing providers to refer people to housing programs from the Prioritization List.